reed-college/lemur/README.md

 Tests for the backend code: ` nose2 ` in lemur/lemur/tests

 Tests for the frontend code: Use any main stream browser to open js_test.html in lemur/lemur/tests

+The app will be run and the backend tests will be run automatically when one pushs new changes to the app's github repo